OfficeDev/open-xml-docs/docs/how-to-open-a-spreadsheet-document-from-a-stream.md

 --------------------------------------------------------------------------------
 ## Sample Code
-In this example, the <span
-class="keyword">OpenAndAddToSpreadsheetStream</span> method can be used to open a spreadsheet document from an already open stream and append some text to it.
+In this example, the **OpenAndAddToSpreadsheetStream** method can be used to open a spreadsheet document from an already open stream and append some text to it.
 In your program, you can use the following example to call the **OpenAndAddToSpreadsheetStream**